 The American Academy of Pediatrics recommends breastfeeding for at least a year, in conjunction with solid foods after six months.

-According to the Centers for Disease Control, in 2015, although around 83 percent of women start out breastfeeding, only about 58 percent are still breastfeeding at all by six months, and only around 36 percent are still going at a year.
+, in 2015, although around 83 percent of women start out breastfeeding, only about 58 percent are still breastfeeding at all by six months, and only around 36 percent are still going at a year.

 If you do wean your baby before they turn 1, you’ll have to start giving them formula.